Joy-less/Embers/Source/Embers/Documentation.md

 ```
 ```
 Float::INFINITY
-	A constant representing positive infinity.
+	A float that is positive infinity.

+Float::NAN
+	A float that is Not a Number.

+Float::EPSILON
+	The smallest float greater than zero.

 float.to_i
 	Returns the float as a truncated integer.